daveebbelaar/langchain-experiments/README.md

 4. Indexes: Combining LLMs with custom text data to enhance their capabilities.
 5. Chains: Sequences of calls, either to an LLM or a different utility, with a standard interface, integrations, and end-to-end chain examples.
 6. Agents: LLMs that make decisions about actions, observe the results, and repeat the process until completion, with a standard interface, agent selection, and end-to-end agent examples.
-7. With LangChain, developers can create various applications, such as customer support chatbots, automated content generators, data analysis tools, and intelligent search engines.
-These applications can help businesses streamline their workflows, reduce manual labor, and improve customer experiences.

 ## Use Cases
 With LangChain, developers can create various applications, such as customer support chatbots, automated content generators, data analysis tools, and intelligent search engines.
 These applications can help businesses streamline their workflows, reduce manual labor, and improve customer experiences.